A Bayesian approach with persistent homology prior for Robin coefficient identification in a parabolic problem: The Bayesian approach with the PH-Gaussian prior

 \section{The Bayesian approach with the PH-Gaussian prior}

-In this section, we describe the Bayesian formulation used for identifying the Robin coefficient with the PH–Gaussian prior.
-We first outline the basic components of Bayesian inference, including the PH–Gaussian prior.
-We then introduce the hierarchical Bayesian framework used to determine the regularization parameter $\lambda$.
-Finally, we describe the numerical sampling method employed to explore the posterior state space.
+In this section, we present the Bayesian inversion for identifying the Robin coefficient using a PH–Gaussian prior.
+Before we introduce the Bayesian approach, we need know persistent homology on 1D continuous function.